 ‘I know we’re breaking rules,’ Mum says, ‘but you couldn’t die on the doorstep.
 What kind of mother do they think I am?’

 The ambulance arrives in ten minutes.
-A paramedic wearing a mask and apron steps into the kitchen.
+Two paramedics, a man and a woman, wearing masks and aprons step into the kitchen.
 Mum and Dad disappear outside.
 Chris stands in the doorway.

-The paramedic doesn’t tell me off for being in the wrong house; he treats me with kindness.
+The paramedics don’t tell me off for being in the wrong house; they treat me with kindness.

-‘So, you’ve had an allergic reaction to a Bakewell tart?’ he says.
+‘So, you’ve had an allergic reaction to Bakewell tart?’ he says.

-‘I’m not sure if it’s the scone or the Bakewell.’
+‘I’m not sure if it’s the scone or the Bakewell,’ I say.

-‘It’s not why she called me out, but, yes, four.’
+‘It’s not why she called us out, but, yes, four.’

 ‘That puts my scone and Bakewell slice to shame.’

-After doing lots of tests and satisfied that my airways are not going to close, he tells me to call the doctor, who won’t see me, but will arrange for me to have an epipen.
+After doing lots of tests and satisfied that my airways are not going to close, they tell me to call the doctor, who won’t see me, but will arrange for me to have an epipen.
 ‘And stay off the scones and Bakewell tarts.’

-‘I hope it’s not the scones,’ I say.
-Because scones are an important part of my life.
-Back in the days when parkruns were permitted, the thought of scones in the café afterwards got me up the last hill.
+‘I hope it’s not the scones,’ I say, because scones are an important part of my life.
+Back in the days when parkruns were permitted, the thought of scones in the café got me up the last hill.
 I can come to terms with a future without Bakewells in it, but scones… absolutely not.

 ‘Are you okay?’
 Dad knocks on the door, afraid to step inside.